What Is Ashwagandha?

 In a study of 6 people with type 2 diabetes, researchers found that treatment of Ashwagandha supplements for 30 days lowered blood glucose as effectively as oral medications prescribed for diabetes.
 (9)

-In another study, Ashwagandha showed a significant gain in muscle strength and size, in addition to a great reduction in body fat percentage.
+In another study, Ashwagandha showed a significant gain in muscle strength and size and a great reduction in body fat percentage.
 (11)

 Safety And Side Effects

-Ashwagandha is safe for most people except for pregnant and breastfeeding women.
-Also, it is not recommended for people with thyroid problems as it can increase thyroid hormone levels.
+Ashwagandha is safe for most people except pregnant and breastfeeding women.
+It is not recommended for people with thyroid problems as it can increase thyroid hormone levels.
 As with all supplements, always consult your doctor first.

 You Might Also Like